In the beginning, caffeine* was widely unaccepted and even prohibited by law. Nowadays, this drug couldn’t be deeper rooted within our society:

 Don’t be an addict

 Check that your tolerance is in an acceptable range.
 If you can drink 1l of coffee and feel slightly awake or each coffee just adds to your overall confusion – it is time for cold withdrawal.
+The confusion-benchmark is always for me a sign of the devil to back up.

 Take a week off and consume NO caffeine– no coke, no green tea, no black tea.
 After this week, your body will reduce its total amount of receptors, back to the norm.
+It’s unbelievable how quickly this works!

 Plan roughly your caffeine intake per day